William Astbury: X-ray diffraction studies of fibrous proteins

 But proteins were not the only biological fibre that Astbury studied.
 In 1937 Torbjörn Caspersson of Sweden sent him well prepared samples of DNA from calf thymus.
 The fact that DNA produced a diffraction pattern indicated that it also had a regular structure and it might be feasible to deduce it.
-Astbury was able to obtain some external funding and he employed the crystallographer Florence Bell.
+Astbury was able to obtain some external funding, and he employed the crystallographer Florence Bell.
 She recognised that the "beginnings of life [were] clearly associated with the interaction of proteins and nucleic acids".
 Bell and Astbury published an X-ray study on DNA in 1938, describing the nucleotides as a "Pile of Pennies".

 Astbury and Bell reported that DNA's structure repeated every 2.7 nanometres and that the bases lay flat, stacked, 0.34 nanometres apart.
 At a symposium in 1938 at Cold Spring Harbor, Astbury pointed out that the 0.34 nanometre spacing was the same as amino acids in polypeptide chains.
-(The currently accepted value for the spacing of the bases in B-form of DNA is 0.332 nm.)
+(The currently accepted value for the spacing of the bases in B-form of DNA is 0.332nm.)

 In 1946 Astbury presented a paper at a symposium in Cambridge in which he said: "Biosynthesis is supremely a question of fitting molecules or parts of molecules against another, and one of the great biological developments of our time is the realisation that probably the most fundamental interaction of all is that between the proteins and the nucleic acids."
 He also said that the spacing between the nucleotides and the spacing of amino acids in proteins "was not an arithmetical accident".

 Astbury and Bell's work was significant for two reasons.
 Firstly they showed that X-ray crystallography could be used to reveal the regular, ordered structure of DNA – an insight which laid the foundations for the later work of Maurice Wilkins and Rosalind Franklin, after which the structure of DNA was identified by Francis Crick and James D. Watson in 1953.
 Secondly, they did this work at a time when most scientists thought that proteins were the carrier of hereditary information and that DNA was a dull monotonous molecule of little interest other than perhaps as a structural component.
 In 1944, Astbury was one of the few scientists to recognise the importance of work done by the microbiologist Oswald Avery and his Rockefeller colleagues Maclyn McCarty and Colin Macleod.
 Avery and his team had shown that nucleic acid could pass on the property of virulence in pneumococcus and thus offered the first strong evidence that DNA might be the hereditary material.